 Where the Council grants an operating lease over a property or an item of plant or equipment, the asset is retained in the Balance Sheet.
-Rental income is credited to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement.
-Credits are made on a straight-line basis over the life of the lease, even if this does not match the pattern of payments (e.g. there is a premium paid at the commencement of the lease).
+Rental income is credited to the other operating expenditure line in the Comprehensive Income and Expenditure Statement.
+Credits are made on a straight-line basis over the life of the lease or where this is initiated by a service to the individual service, even if this does not match the pattern of payments (eg there is a premium paid at the commencement of the lease).
 Initial direct costs incurred in negotiating and arranging the lease are added to the carrying amount of the relevant asset and charged as an expense over the lease term on the same basis as rental income.